-When it comes to discrimination in the workplace, there are many laws that protect employees from having to suffer discrimination.
+Many laws protect employees from having to suffer discrimination in the workplace.
 Discrimination can take many forms including:

 Gender discrimination is a very broad form of discrimination.
 One of the more common may be unequal pay for a woman who has the same experience as a male counterpart.
-There are many other types as well.
-It’s best to contact an attorney to learn more.
+There are many other types as well like sexual stereotyping It’s best to contact an attorney to learn more.

 Sexual Orientation Discrimination

-If you are a member of the LGBT community, you may have faced discrimination at work and in your personal life.
-Whatever the case, it is never ok, especially in a work environment.
-If you were treated any differently at work, such as passed over for a promotion or paid unequally from your peers, you may have been discriminated against.
+If you are LGBT (lesbian, gay, bisexual or transgender), you may have faced discrimination at work and in your personal life because of your sexual orientation.
+Whatever the case, it is never okay, especially in a work environment.
+If you were treated any differently at work, such as passed over for a promotion or paid unequally relative to your peers, you may have been discriminated against.

 If you feel you been discriminated against at work for any reason, give us a call at 415-982-8955 so we can learn more about the details of your situation.
 Remember, there is no charge of any kind unless you prevail.